 My fifth month of blogging and I made $0.00.
 Nada, zero, zilch.

-Also I am still working a full time job and a part time job.
+Also, I am still working a full-time job and a part-time job.
 And I’m restarting my soaping business.
 (Check it out here.)
 I like soaping, and making soap itself doesn’t take a ton of time.
-However, finding craft shows to sell at, marketing, and packaging do take a good amount of my time.
+However, finding craft shows to sell at, marketing, and packaging does take a good amount of my time.

 An even $0.